White Mountains Dining

 Breakfast and Lunch:

 - Polly’s Pancake Parlor in Sugar Hill is our absolute favorite breakfast place – and a New England institution.
 The food is awesome, and the staff will make you feel right at home!
 Wait times can be long – we definitely recommend a call-ahead!
+The corn meal and coconut pancakes are a must-try!

 - Topic of the Town is our go-to for great breakfast in Littleton, but it’s also popular for a low key lunch or dinner.